 The Julie Checkoway documentary Waiting for Hockney (2008, now on Tubitv) concerns the adventures of Billy Pappas, an illustrator with more chutzpah than is probably healthy for one person.
 A man who by his own admission is pushing 40 and looks more like a bartender than an artist, Pappas was deemed “special” at an early age by parents who, from what we see in the movie, wouldn’t know “special” if it left a stain on the front lawn of their home in Choptank, Maryland.

 When he was in his late twenties, a directionless and uninspired Pappas met architect Larry Link, a self-described “life coach” who not only encouraged Pappas to pursue his art, but provided him with a small monthly stipend to keep him working.
 The result, nearly a decade later, was a highly detailed pencil sketch of Marilyn Monroe.
-Pappas and his band of believers felt the drawing would revolutionize the art world, especially if they could achieve Pappas’ pipe dream: he wants show his Marilyn to David Hockney, the famous and wealthy British artist who, they assumed, would bless the piece and magically grant Pappas entry into the world of big time art.
+Pappas and his band of believers felt the drawing would revolutionize the art world, especially if they could help Pappas in his quest to meet David Hockney, the famous British artist.
+Pappas is convinced that Hockney will bless the picture and grant Pappas entry into the world of big time art.
 Pappas’ mix of idiocy and fearlessness reminded me of Rupert Pupkin, Robert De Niro’s inept comedian from The King of Comedy, the guy who sat in his mom’s basement talking to cardboard cutouts of Liza Minnelli, hoping to get the rub from Jerry Lewis.

 Waiting for Hockney does nothing to make us think Pappas is a great artist.
-He talks a load about the impact he wants to have, how he wants his work to stop traffic.
+He talks a load about wanting to have impact, and how he wants his work to stop traffic.
 He also, only half-kiddingly I suspect, compares himself to Michelangelo and Rembrandt.
 In the same breath, Pappas admits that he doesn’t know much about art history.
 He knows one thing – a simple illustrator’s job isn’t good enough for him.
-Later, when his mother offers an emotional monologue about how her son is a good boy and that his artwork is a way for God to help him do good, we understand where Pappas’ lack of humility comes from.
+Later, when his mother offers an emotional monologue about how her son is a good boy and that his artwork is a way for God to help him "do good," we understand where Pappas’ lack of humility comes from.

 The movie documents human gullibility.
 No one is more gullible than those who believe their own hype, which Pappas is certainly guilty of, but the group of acolytes around Pappas is just as astonishing.
 Link is a shameless ham, mugging for the camera and declaring that Pappas’ Marilyn will launch the next major art movement.
 I only wish he’d had a handlebar mustache so he could twirl it.
 Dr. Gary Vikan, who at the time was director of the Walters Art Museum in Baltimore, offers to be Pappas’ manager.
 A prep school president jumps on the bandwagon, as does a woman whose role seems to be making travel arrangements.
 Lawrence Weschler, art critic for The New Yorker, offers encouragement, too.
 Not even Rembrandt had such a big posse.
 What are these people thinking?
 Are they all as naïve as Pappas?